chainstack/docs/docs/tutorials/food-supply-temperature-control-on-quorum.md

 * `setTemperature` is the function to write the temperature value.
 * `getTemperature` is the function to fetch the temperature value.
 * `process.env` loads your nodes access variables from the `.env` file.
-* `privateFor` is the Quorum specific parameter that sets the transaction private for the account identified by `publicKey`.
+* `privateFor` is the Quorum specific parameter that sets the transaction private for the account idenitified by `publicKey`.

-### Run the transaction
+### 2. Run the transaction

 ``` sh
 node private.js